Skip to content

 • Improved safety with the ability to fly at twice the altitude.

-microlight aircrafts are much more economical.
+Many national parks have one or more two-seat microlight aircrafts.
+In contrast, few national parks own a 4- or 6-seat airplane.
+Microlight aircrafts are much more economical.
 Their purchase price is up to ten times lower than that of a 6-seat airplane like the Cessna 206.
 The maintenance costs of microlight aircrafts are more affordable, and the fuel cost per flight hour is five times lower than that of a Cessna 206.

-The approach combining photographic surveys and Deep Learning enables effective and cost-efficient inventories, without exposing onboard observers to risks, thus opening the possibility of conducting aerial surveys in microlight aircrafts at higher altitudes.
 The use of aerial photography allows for higher altitude flights by equipping the cameras with longer focal lengths, which enhances flight safety.
 Furthermore, microlight aircrafts can easily be fitted with parachutes, further increasing flight safety.

 Figure 8: The pilot of the OIPR, LCL.
 KISSI D’andous at the controls of the Bat Hawk microlight aircraft of Comoé National Park, aerial survey of hippos in the PNC in 2024 ©Alexis Peltier.